danbev/learning-v8/README.md

 have to be at the top level of the file.

     ParseInfo parse_info(script);

+There is a [unit test](./tests/ast_test.cc) that shows how a ParseInfo instance can be created and inspected.

 This will call ParseInfo's constructor (in src/parsing/parse-info.cc), and which will call `ParseInfo::InitFromIsolate`: